520 independent reviews

 We are free, impartial and always up to date.

 The great thing about bundling your services i.e. getting two or more of your home communications services from the same provider, is that it can potentially make your life both easier AND cheaper.
 Certain bundles can mean savings of up to a few hundred pounds when compared with certain separate deals.
-Plus, you will only have to deal with one supplier rather than getting two or three separate bills each month, and even worse, having to contact several different call centres if you have problems with your services.
+Plus, you'll only have to deal with one supplier rather than getting two or three separate bills each month, and even worse, having to contact several different call centres if you have problems with your services.

 However, think carefully before you bundle.
 If you don’t plan on using one of the services then unless having it is cheaper than not, it’s not worth getting.